Rajesh-Detroja/ChiTaH/README.md

 bash ChiTaH.sh -1 .fastq -c config.txt
 ```

 That's it!
-This command will automatically run single-end datasets of sample 1 and sample 2 and it will generate output matrix table in the file `all_chimeras.tsv`
+This command will automatically run single-end datasets of samples hybrid_50 and hybrid_100 and it will generate output matrix table in the file `all_chimeras.tsv`